rkushol/DAMS/README.md

 # DAMS
-Domain Adaptation of MRI Scanners as an alternative to MRI harmonization
+**Domain Adaptation of MRI Scanners as an alternative to MRI harmonization**

 The paper has been accepted for presentation at the 5th MICCAI Workshop on Domain Adaptation and Representation Transfer (DART).
+[Paper link](https://link.springer.com/chapter/10.1007/978-3-031-45857-6_1)

 Download the slide of the presentation [DART_Rafsanjany_Kushol.pdf](https://github.com/rkushol/DAMS/files/12877285/DART_Rafsanjany_Kushol.pdf)